National-Node-Net/node-lib/docs/provenance.md

 ## Audit Headers

-ia-map-lib automatically applies headers to each record written by an adapter or a mapper.
+node-lib automatically applies headers to each record written by an adapter or a mapper.
 These records provide an audit that gives each record a unique ID, which component wrote the record, and in the case of a mapper, the unique ID of the source record.

 | Header             | Usage                                                                                                                            |